U.S. News & World Report – Best Regional Hospital

 CEO Cancer Gold Standard™

 2019—The Hospital was once again recognized for its extraordinary commitment to the health of its employees and their families through the provision of ample opportunities to reduce cancer risk as well as extensive support during and after a cancer diagnosis.
 To earn Gold Standard accreditation, an employer must take concrete actions in five key areas, including: reducing cancer risk through reduction of tobacco use; promoting physical activity and nutrition; offering access to health insurance that supports cancer screening and prevention; promoting employee awareness of these initiatives; and supporting cancer survivors in the workplace.

 American Association of Critical Care Nurses Beacon Award for Excellence

-2017—The American Association of Critical-Care Nurses (AACN) has recognized White Plains Hospital with several Beacon awards for nursing excellence.
+2021 - The American Association of Critical-Care Nurses (AACN) has once again recognized White Plains Hospital with the gold-level Beacon award for nursing excellence in the Intensive Care Unit (ICU) and Cardiac Care Unit (CCU) units.
 The Beacon Award recognizes unit caregivers who successfully improve patient outcomes and align practices with AACN’s six Healthy Work Environment Standards.
-Units that earn this three-year, three-level award with a gold, silver or bronze designation meet national criteria consistent with Magnet Recognition, the Malcolm Baldrige National Quality Award and the National Quality Healthcare Award.
-In 2017, the White Plains Hospital Intensive Care Unit (ICU) and the Neonatal Intensive Care Unit (NICU) were recognized with bronze-level and gold-level awards, respectively.
-White Plains Hospital is a repeated recipient of the Beacon award; the ICU having first received it in 2014, and the Cardiac Care Unit (CCU) in 2016.
+Units that earn this three-year award meet national criteria consistent with Magnet Recognition, the Malcolm Baldrige National Quality Award and the National Quality Healthcare Award.
+In 2017, the White Plains Hospital Intensive Care Unit and the Neonatal Intensive Care Unit (NICU) were recognized with bronze-level and gold-level awards, respectively.
+White Plains Hospital is a repeated recipient of the Beacon award; the ICU having first received it in 2014, and the CCU in 2016.

 Top 20 Most Beautiful Hospitals